Women in World War II: Germany

+Women in the SS-Gefolge (lit.
+'SS entourage') served as civilian employees without formal SS membership, part of the "clan association" (Sippenverband) and affiliated with the Waffen-SS, but did not wear the Totenkopf insignia despite links to the male-only SS-Totenkopfverbände; their roles were primarily administrative.
+As SS-Gefolge, they worked as guards and auxiliaries in Nazi concentration camps, with ~3,517 female guards (10% of total) recorded in January 1945, including ~200 at Auschwitz (1940–1945).
+Trained often at Ravensbrück, they took loyalty oaths, enforced camp policies tied to the Holocaust, sterilization, and euthanasia, and supervised prisoners, aiding Nazi racial policies without formal violent training.

 Women also served in auxiliary units in the navy (Kriegshelferinnen), air force (Luftnachrichtenhelferinnen) and army (Nachrichtenhelferin).

 During the war more than 500,000 women were volunteer uniformed auxiliaries in the German armed forces (Wehrmacht).
 About the same number served in civil aerial defense, 400,000 volunteered as nurses, and many more replaced drafted men in the wartime economy.
 In the Luftwaffe they served in auxiliary roles helping to operate the anti-aircraft systems that shot down Allied bombers on the German homefront.
 By 1945, German women were holding 85% of the billets as clericals, accountants, interpreters, laboratory workers, and administrative workers, together with half of the clerical and junior administrative posts in high-level field headquarters.

 Germany had a very large and well organized nursing service, with four main organizations, one for Catholics, one for Protestants, the secular DRK (Red Cross) and the "Brown Nurses", for committed Nazi women.
 Military nursing was primarily handled by the DRK, which came under partial Nazi control.
 Frontline medical services were provided by male medics and doctors.
 Red Cross nurses served widely within the military medical services, staffing the hospitals that perforce were close to the front lines and at risk of bombing attacks.
 Two dozen were awarded the Iron Cross for heroism under fire.
 In contrast, the brief historiography Nurses in Nazi Germany by Bronwyn Rebekah McFarland-Icke (1999) focuses on the dilemmas of German nurses forced to look the other way while their incapacitated patients were murdered.